abhididdigi/abhididdigi.github.io/_posts/2014-06-18-what-seriously-servicenow-wiki.md

 layout: post
 title: What?!
 Seriously ServiceNow wiki?
 tag: servicenow
+---

----I **llove** ServiceNow wiki.
+I **llove** ServiceNow wiki.
 No, seriously.
 It has all the information arranged, and even from a usability perspective, I can now, atleast now say RTFM, because I got a good manual to read.

 But this [looks a little wierd](http://wiki.servicenow.com/index.php?title=Domain_Separation_Setup#Restricting_Access_to_Domain_Selection_by_Role).
 ServiceNow says if you modify a particular UIMacro/UIPage for that matter any system component, it will be skipped in the next Upgrades.